hth313/OS4/doc/idioms.rst

 .. code-block:: ca65

-                 stk=c                 ; C[6:3]= return address
+   RTNP2:        stk=c                 ; C[6:3]= return address
                  c=c+1   m             ; skip to P+2
                  gotoc                 ; return

-As can be seen, we can pop the return address and then increment it using the mantissa field which is ``C[12:3]``.
-There is no need to set up any field pointers as they are aligned to the right.
-As we for sure will not call from address ``FFFF``, we will not get a carry that ripple up further in the mantissa field, but even if we did, it would be harmless as it is unlikely that we have something of interest to return in those nibbles anyway.

 The ``gotoc`` instruction is very useful here as it simply loads the program counter with ``C[6:3]``, meaning we take the address field of C and jump to it, exactly what we want here.

-As can be seen, single word conditional returns will handle errors, and a three word sequence will safely to the return to ``(P+2)``.
-On the caller side, a single word branch (``goto``) will take us somewhere to deal with the error condition.
-There are no 0 or flags returns passed back, or any tests needed at the call site.
-It just gets very small and simple.
+As can be seen, single word conditional returns will handle errors, and a three word sequence will allow us to return to ``(P+2)``.
+On the caller side, a single word branch (``GOTO``) will take us somewhere to deal with the error condition.
+There are no error value or flags passed back, or any tests needed at the call site.
+It gets very small and simple.

-I do not know you initially come up with this trick, but it is used extensively in the Time module.
+It is now known who came up with this trick first, but it is used extensively in the Time module.
 You will find code in the mainframe that does not employ this technique, but rather returning 0 or setting a flag (as in the HP-IL module).
 The advantage of the return to different locations is that it saves an instruction and there is no need to find a suitable register location or flag for carrying the information.
-It typically will cost two more instructions in the routine, but there are often more than one call, so you quickly save code doing it.
+It typically will cost two more instructions in the routine, but there are often more than one call to it, so you quickly save code doing it.
 A minor disadvantage is that you typically need to act on the condition immediately, there is no room for making something in common and then check the return/error code.
+Another minor problem is that you cannot use the ``C[6:3]`` field to carry any return value.

 Call backs
 ==========

 A similar technique can be used for implementing call backs.
-We can make a call and store call a back pointer at ``(P+1)``.
+We can make a call and keep a call back pointer at ``(P+1)``.
 In fact, we can easily have multiple call backs by just adding pointers.

 .. code-block:: ca65